Leave this site

 The new Victim Code provides that police will discuss with a victim how often they would like to receive updates.
 This means the frequency of updates should be agreed with the victim.

 The Victim Code does not stipulate how often investigative updates must be provided.
 Kent Police currently employs a working practice of a minimum requirement of investigative updates being provided every 28 days.
 This is a minimum standard requirement and does not and should not exclude more frequent contact.
-Following discussion and agreement, contact frequency should be updated in the “Victim Code Contract” tab.
+Following discussion and agreement, contact frequency should be updated in the “Victim Code contract” tab.

 All contacts (mandatory or investigative) should be recorded in the “Contact log” tab within Athena, providing method, reason for contact and a sufficiently detailed summary of the contact/conversation.
 “Victim updated” will not be sufficient.